 P.O.
 Box 3443, Station D

-Systematics is the science that deals with the naming and classification of plants, animals (living and fossil species), and minerals.
-Systematics research tells us how these entities evolved, how they are related to others, where they are found, and, in the case of plants and animals, how they go about (or used to go about) making a living.
+* Systematics is the science that deals with the naming and classification of living and fossil species, and minerals.
+Systematics research tells us how these entities evolved, how they are related to others, where they are found, and, in the case of mineral species, how they go about (or used to go about) making a living.

 The knowledge gained from this research is basic to resource management decisions and in applications that use natural resources.
 Canada's systematics expertise is decreasing.
-It is vital that a country so resource-rich maintain this expertise.
+It is vital that a country so rich in natural resources maintain this expertise.